Markbrock/trip_insurance/README.md

 # trip-insurance-quote
-This application was made using react and uses a authentication token to access the backend lambda function. the lambda arthurizer access the key through aws secrets manager and react accesses the key through a .env variable
+This application was made using react and uses an authentication token to access the backend lambda function. the lambda arthorizer access the key through aws secrets manager and react accesses the key through a .env variable

 a build of this site can be accessed here https://d21haklx9d94f7.cloudfront.net/